tadija/AELog/README.md

 log(message: "hi there")

-/// For example, if you added this on line 21 in `viewDidLoad` of your `ViewController`, this is how your output might look:
+/// - Note: if this was on line 21 in `viewDidLoad` of a `ViewController`, output could look like this:
 /// 2016-04-03 21:08:00.123 -- [Main] ViewController (21) -> viewDidLoad() > hi there

-/// Log Elements (if you just want to quickly log some interesting variables at the moment)
+/// Log Elements (just quickly log some interesting variables at the moment)

 let x: CGFloat = 21
 let y: CGFloat = 8